 Not every company operates the same and it is important to understand your order fulfillment needs and how you can streamline that process.
 If your operation has a higher throughput, handles products in bulk and has a simple packaging process, a 3PL may be the more cost-effective option.
-In-house operations are more ideal for intricate processing or companies with a lower throughput.
+In-house operations are more ideal for intricate processing or companies with lower throughput.

 Understanding the following about your operation should help direct you to the right option:

 - What is your packaging procedure?
 Does your product require a more complex procedure?

 - Can it be prepared in bulk?